 Gone are the times when magazines accounted for the achievements of IBM’s Deep Blue in the chess gaming, to be now replaced by car manufacturer, software houses and smart-whatever devices all claiming to “own” an artificial intelligence (well, this is true for the notion written in non capitalized words.)

 The fact that a lot of these new believers, eager to show their understanding of modernity, has a poor (or none) grasp on the topic, is matched by their denial of this lack of knowledge.
 They dislike when somebody tells them they’re naked and not dressed and behave like the Plinius’ shoemaker.
 And stay in stupour in front of any techno-bubble the IT marketing experts produce in front of them.

-The consequences of this mixture of ignorance, arrogance and power are dire, because law makers (not such a brilliant breed by themselves, indeed) will ear the suggestion coming from these “converted patricians” (after all, aren’t they journalists, full professors or “experts”, aren’t they?) and shall pass confused and dangerous legislation.
+The consequences of this mixture of ignorance, arrogance and power are dire, because law makers (not such a brilliant breed by themselves, indeed) will ear the suggestion coming from these “converted patricians” (after all, are they journalists, full professors or “experts”, aren’t they?) and shall pass confused and dangerous legislation.